ED-IP/Milestone-3-project/README.md

         - Tested in mobile an desktop configurations, working as intended.
 The user is created without issues with the data submited by the form

     - Registered users should be able add new entrys to the dictionary
-        - Functionality wors as intended on mobile and desktop
+        - Functionality works as intended on mobile and desktop adding the terms, description and the user that create the entry to the dictionary.

     - Registered users only will be able to edit/delete their own entrys
         -